 Sometimes you need to think out of the box—that’s what we did with the CRF450RX’s seat.
 We moved the attaching bolts from the rear to the front, and the tongue from the front to the rear.
 The result?
 When it’s time for service, removing and installing your new CRF450RX’s seat is easier than ever.

 The CRF450RX features a flat seat/tank junction, including a titanium fuel tank.
 The superior ergonomics make it easier to move forward and back on the bike, increasing your control.

 They may not help you go faster, but the black DID DirtStar rims sure look good.

 Real enduro bikes need a sidestand, and we’ve given the CRF450RX a great one.
-Plus, for 2021 we’ve made it even better.
-Since now there’s no muffler on the left side, we could tuck the sidestand in closer when it’s folded for better clearance.
+Since there’s no muffler on the left side, we could tuck the sidestand in closer when it’s folded for better clearance.
 Nice.